ESRC Wales DTP PhD studentships in Social Sciences

 - Covering letter: Please address to Dr Teresa de Villiers, Director of Postgraduate Studies.
 The covering letter must set out your reasons and motivation for applying to study at Cardiff University, and the School of Social Sciences; your understanding, and expectations of doctoral study; and your academic interests generally, and particularly of those relating to your proposed research.
 The covering letter should be no more than 2 pages.
 Please note that all studentships are available on a +3 or 1+3 basis full-time, or part-time pro-rata.
 Please specify +3 or 1+3 and which pathway you will be applying to; Criminology, Digital Economy and Society, Education, Science and Technology Studies, Sociology, Social Policy, Social Work and Social Care.

-- Academic/ professional qualifications: Where relevant, academic certificates and transcripts must be submitted with the online admissions application by the application deadline.
-This should also include proof of English Language Competency.
+- Academic/ professional qualifications: Academic certificates and transcripts must be submitted with the online admissions application by the application deadline.
+Where relevant, this should also include proof of English Language Competency.

 - References: All applications require two academic references to be submitted in support.
 Candidates must approach referees themselves and request a reference to be submitted.
 Please use our referee form and should be sent to email@example.com when complete.
 Please ensure your chosen referees are aware of the application deadline, as we will be using these to help us evaluate your ESRC studentship application.